100 Participants Needed

 You may need to stop taking certain medications to join the trial.
 Specifically, you cannot use antipsychotic, anticonvulsant, or anti-inflammatory medications during the study.
 If you are on antidepressants, you must either be off them for at least 4 weeks before the study or continue a fixed regimen without changes.

-Is infliximab generally safe for humans?
+Is there any evidence suggesting that infliximab is likely to be safe for humans?

-This trial is for adults aged 18-65 with Major Depressive Disorder and inflammation (CRP β‰₯ 3mg/L).
+This trial is for adults aged 18-65 with Major Depressive Disorder and inflammation (CRP ≥ 3mg/L).
 Participants must have moderate depression, not be on new antidepressants for the last 4 weeks, and either be unable to become pregnant or use reliable contraception.
 They should agree not to change their treatment during the study.

 Inclusion Criteria